Name of Canada: Use of Dominion

 the United States, and other polities with which Canada has official relations as a state either consistently use Canada as the only official name, affirm that Canada has no long-form name, or affirm that the formal name is simply Canada.
 In a dissenting opinion, Forsey and others, in an essay in The Canadian Encyclopedia argue that Dominion of Canada is still the formal name of the country, albeit rarely used now.

 The terms Dominion and Dominion of Canada, although arcane, continued to be used occasionally in Government of Canada publications and educational materials, albeit not in legal or official documents.
 For instance, in 2008 the Canadian government registered the Maple Leaf Tartan, designed in 1964, with the Scottish Tartans Authority.
 The tartan's alternate name is "Dominion of Canada".

-These terms are also used in a colonial historical sense, having been used to distinguish contemporary (post-1867) Canada from either the earlier Province of Canada or from the even earlier The Canadas and modern history of the current realms.
-The terms have also been used to distinguish the federal government from the provinces, though in this usage, "federal" has replaced "dominion".
+These terms have been used in essays to distinguish contemporary (post-1867) Canada from either the earlier Province of Canada or from the even earlier The Canadas and modern history of the Commonwealth.
+The terms had also been used to distinguish the federal government from the provinces, though in this usage, "federal" has replaced "dominion".
 For example, The Canadian Almanac stopped using Dominion of Canada in 1964.